 Though there are no official records about the Turkmens in Kirkuk, Turkmen political parties say there are over 200,000 Turkmen voters in Kirkuk which has been divided into three constituencies for 12 seats.

-Turkmen political parties have gathered only 100,000 voted in May 2018 elections in Kirkuk.
+Turkmen political parties have gathered only 100,000 votes in May 2018 elections in Kirkuk.

 The Turkmen community is at loss as the political parties failed to unite under an alliance to attract all its voters and unite the ethnicity divided by key role players and the neighbors as well.